bxparks/AceSegment/README.md

             * `SimpleSpiInterface`: software SPI with `digitalWrite()`
             * `SimpleSpiFastInterface`: software SPI with `digitalWriteFast()`
     * [AceTMI](https://github.com/bxparks/AceTMI)
-        * Provides communication to the TM1637 controller chip needed by the `Tm1637Module`
+        * Provides communication to the TM1637 and TM1638 controller chips needed by the `Tm1637Module` and `Tm1638Module`.
-        * There are 2 implementations:
+        * There are 4 implementations:
             * `SimpleTmi1637Interface`: using `digitalWrite()`
             * `SimpleTmi1637FastInterface`: using `digitalWriteFast()`
+            * `SimpleTmi1638Interface`: using `digitalWrite()`
+            * `SimpleTmi1638FastInterface`: using `digitalWriteFast()`
     * [AceWire](https://github.com/bxparks/AceWire)
         * Provides the I2C communication classes Used by `Ht16k33Module`.
-        * There are 3 implementations:
+        * Currently, it provides access to at least 10 I2C implementations, but the 3 that I recommend in most cases are:
             * `TwoWireInterface`: native `<Wire.h>`
             * `SimpleWireInterface`: software I2C using `digitalWrite()`
             * `SimpleWireFastInterface`: software I2C using `digitalWriteFast()`